 METHODS AND EXPERIMENTS

 LANL, working with quasi periodic seismic signals, achieved 0.89 coefficient of determination, using Random Forest technique and dividing data by 1.8 seconds time windows [1].
 The most important features in LANL model were variance, kurtosis and threshold.
 We used a similar approach.
 Our goal is to predict the time remaining before the next failure using only moving time windows of the acoustic data.
-We divided our data by time windows that contains 1,500,000 observations each (0.3 seconds of seismic data), which is small enough compared with lab quake cycle that we have (8 - 16 sec).
+We divided our data into time windows that each contain 0.3 seconds of data (1,500,000 observations), which is small enough compared with lab quake cycle that we have 8 to 16 such time widows between each failure.
 As we discussed above, more than 90% of high acoustic values (absolute value greater than 1000) are around 0.31 seconds before an earthquake.
-It makes sense to divide our data by 0.3 sec windows to reduce error at the end of the quake sicle.
+It makes sense to divide our data by 0.3 sec windows to reduce error at the end of the quake cycle.
 We checked how sensitive our results are to the size of the window, and found that the highest R2 and smallest MAE we were able to get with 1.5M observations in each time window (Fig. 9).

 Fig.9